'Hug tent' provides safe embraces at Colorado elderly home - WTMJ

 Sort of.

-Thanks to a “hug tent” set up outside Juniper Village at Louisville, Hartman got to squeeze her husband of nearly 55 years — albeit while wearing plastic sleeves and separated by a 4-millimeter-thick clear plastic barrier.
+Thanks to a “hug tent” set up outside Juniper Village at Louisville, Hartman got to squeeze her husband of nearly 55 years — albeit while wearing plastic sleeves and separated by 4 mil plastic sheeting, which is 4 thousandths of an inch thick.

 “I really needed it.
 I really needed it,” the 75-year-old said after her brief visit.
 “It meant a lot to me, and it’s been a long, long time.”

-Note: This story has been updated to correct that it is 4 mil plastic sheeting, which is 4 thousandths of an inch thick, not 4 millimeters thick.